Course Number 2267

 Enrollment: Capped at 80 students

-The basic Negotiations class is a suggested prerequisite.
+The basic Negotiations class is not a suggested prerequisite.
+The simulations in Deals will generally be more complicated than most of the simulations in Negotiations.
 Evaluation will be on the basis of class participation and a team project based on analyzing and presenting a deal.
-Students can alternatively choose to write a paper instead of the project.
+The professor will line up a number of presentation topics and potential guests, and students can generate additional presentation topics.
+Students can alternatively choose to write a paper or complete a solo project instead of completing the team project.